 For an application that needs to embed a knowledge base of 10,000 documents, the difference between single-item calls and batched calls of size 64 is typically the difference between minutes and seconds.

-// Correct: embed all documents in one call
+// Correct: tokenize and embed all documents in one perform call

 }